hasinthaindrajee/mdtester/transactions.md

 In simple terms transacted functions are the functions which can be subjected for transactions.
 A failure within a transaction will cause to rollback the operations done using transacted functions.

-Ex - Database operations.
+Eg - Database operations.
 JMS operations.
 Database insert/update operations in ballerina are transacted functions.